scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, it should be mentioned that there's a number of useful decorators available in the standard library.
-There are two decorators which really form a part of the language:
+There are three decorators which really form a part of the language:

 - :py:func:`classmethod` causes a method to become a "class method",